Harz National Park: Geography

 The 24,700 hectares of the Harz National Park cover about 10 percent of the total area of the Harz.
 The park lies in the western part of the Harz (see Upper Harz) and stretches from Wernigerode and Ilsenburg in the north to Herzberg and Bad Lauterberg in the south.
-Near its perimeter the park terrain is about in the north and in the south and climbs to at the summit of the Brocken.
+Near its perimeter the park terrain is about in the north and in the south and climbs to at the summit of Brocken.

 Several rivers have their sources in the national park, including the Bode, the Oder and the Ilse, a tributary of the Oker.
 The waters of the Oder, flowing southwards, are collected in the historic Oderteich reservoir, finished in 1722 to supply the mines in Sankt Andreasberg, and feed the Oder Dam on the southeastern edge of the park.
 Other dams and lakes within or bordering on the national park include the Ecker Dam and the Silberteich.
 The highest elevations are the Brocken, the Bruchberg and the Achtermann.